lynnfaraday/aresmush.com/tutorials/code/ruby.md

 * [CodeAcademy](https://www.codecademy.com/) - More in-depth tutorials.
 * Udemy and Plursalsight also have modestly-priced Ruby tutorials, but I haven't tried it.

+{% note %}
-{% include note.html content="Some tutorials will be about \"Ruby on Rails\".
+Some tutorials will be about \"Ruby on Rails\".
 Rails is just a website development framework that uses Ruby.
 Learning Rails isn't necessarily bad - you'll find some similar concepts in Ares - but Ares uses EmberJS instead of Rails.
-It's safe to skip the Rails stuff." %}
+It's safe to skip the Rails stuff.
+{% endnote %}

 Don't forget you can always [ask for help](/feedback.html).